The Conway Sisters: The X Factor

 In May 2005, the sisters auditioned for the UK television programme The X Factor, and made it through to the final live stages of the competition.
 In week 5 of The X Factor knockout stages, The Conways found themselves in the final showdown alongside Maria Lawson.
 Lawson was voted off on the casting vote of Louis Walsh, prompting booing from the studio audience and fellow judge Sharon Osbourne to state that he had "voted with his passport", referring to the fact that Walsh was also Irish.
 The decision provoked some controversy in the UK media, and it was reportedly revealed that Walsh had known the Conways prior to the competition.

 Following their nomination for expulsion and the generally negative comments of their mentor, Simon Cowell, the Conways worked for the next episode of the show without his guidance.
 They were eliminated in week 7, their third consecutive week in the bottom two, after Cowell voted against them – the first and so far only time that an X Factor judge had voted off their own act.
-Following the final of The X Factor, they performed with the other Top 7 finalists from the live shows on The X Factor Live tour at venues throughout the UK.
+Following the final of The X Factor, they performed with the other Top 7 contestants from the live shows on The X Factor Live tour at venues throughout the UK.